 Once here, the cells are burned to create energy.
 People with normal levels of blood sugar have optimum levels of insulin, so the glucose metabolism and production of energy occur without any problem.

 Prediabetics are considered those whose glucose level is over 140 mg/dl two hours after eating.
-On the other hand, diabetics are those with glucose level over 200 mg/dl.
+On the other hand, diabetics are those with glucose levels over 200 mg/dl.

 The liver releases some glucose to make up for the low levels in the body, even if the person is fasting.
 Still, if their blood glucose levels are over 108 mg/dl eight hours after fasting, the diagnosis is prediabetes.
 But, if it’s more than 126 mg/dl it means the person has diabetes.